Projective limits techniques for the infinite dimensional moment problem: The projective limit approach to the moment problem

 \subsection{The Archimedean condition}

 \

 The second parts of Theorem \ref{cylinder-MP-Support} and Corollary \ref{main-KMP} highlight the importance of the additional assumption \eqref{epsilon-K-char} in getting a representing Radon measure for the starting functional $L$.
 This leads us to the fundamental problem of understanding under which assumptions on $L$ and $A$ the condition \eqref{epsilon-K-char} holds.
-In this respect, we will first show that assuming the Archimedeanity of the quadratic module in Theorem \ref{cylinder-MP2} guarantees that \eqref{epsilon-K-char} holds and so allows to retrieve the counterpart for the moment problem of the well-known Jacobi-Prestel Positivstellensatz \cite{J-P}.
+We first demonstrate that the Archimedeanity of the quadratic module in Theorem \ref{cylinder-MP2} directly implies that \eqref{epsilon-K-char} holds, by giving an alternative proof of the solution to Problem~\ref{GenKMP} for Archimedean quadratic modules in Theorem~\ref{cylinder-KMP}.
+Our proof is more involved than the ones obtained via the Archimedean Positivstellensatz \cite[Theorem~4]{Jac} (see \cite[Corollary 3.3]{M03}) or via the GNS construction (along the lines of \cite[Theorem 12.35]{Schm17}).
+However, our proof of Theorem~\ref{cylinder-KMP} is instructive for our new result in Theorem~\ref{hybrid-quadraticMod}.

 Recall that a quadratic module $M$ of $A$ is \emph{Archimedean} if for any $a\in A$ there exists $N\in\NN$ such that $N\pm a\in M$.